rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-07-29-tickets-raffle.md

 ---
-title: "And the conference tickets go to..."
+title: And the conference tickets go to..
 layout: post
 created_at: Tue July 29 2014
 permalink: blog/2014-07-29-tickets-raffle